liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 Isn't writing a new one is kinda unproductive? &#128521;

 Well, the vast majority of programming productivity articles are very specific.
-Here are some examples for the articles you should expect to find:
+Here are some examples of the articles you should expect to find:

 * _Must have tools for any Mac Web developer for 2019_
 * _Top 10 tools for any Windows programmer_